msindev/Gesture-Controlled-Snake-Game/README.md

  ## [Object Tracking and Direction Detection](https://github.com/mohitwildbeast/Gesture-Controlled-Snake-Game/blob/master/object-tracking-direction-detection.py)

-> This script can detect objects specified by the HSV color and also sense the direction of their movement.
+> This script can detect objects specified by the HSV color and also sense direction of their movement.

 > See the demo on Youtube - [Object Tracking and Direction Detection using OpenCV](https://www.youtube.com/watch?v=zapq9QT9uwc)